16–17 July

 The naval officers were Kapitänleutnants Siegfried Lüdden and Karl-August Landfermann.
 The former was the commander of the U-188 and the latter the Chief Engineer of U-181, transferred at sea to Lüdden’s boat on account of illness.
 U-188 had returned to port on 19 June after a six-month voyage that had taken it to Penang, with seven ships sunk.
 Recalled, to Berlin, they had set off by car through central France but were ambushed on the road between Creuse and Guéret.
 Although two drivers and a civilian got away and alerted the authorities, the two officers were captured on 26 June.

-On the 16th the Military Commander for Western France had told LXVI.
+On 16 July the Military Commander for Western France had told LXVI.
 Reserve Korps that, “According to agents naval officers are held prisoner in Cosnat, 2 km south of St. Hilaire [-le-Château]”.
 At 14.30 (GMT+2) that day, I./Sicherungs Regiment (mot.)
 1000 was given the task of rescuing the pair (who were thought to be accompanied by two Obergefreite orderlies) “from the prison in Bourganeuf”.
 Reaching that village at 18.15 after three firefights en route, the battalion set up its HQ in the Hôtel du Commerce.
 At half past midnight the 2.
 Kompanie got to the officers’ expected location.
 Rather than find them, they surprised a 60-strong Maquis group and killing 10 of them during and after the fighting.
 On the 17th the 1.
 Komp. took prisoner a Maquis captain who said the prisoners were in Boissieux but when the Germans got there at 15.00 they found themselves a quarter hour too late.
 They did however find one of the orderlies, an Alsatian, who was dispatched to the brigade for questioning.
 The prisoners were moved several times before Lüden eluded his captors on the 18th July, reaching Limoges after six days.
 Landfermann escaped sometime later and got to Limoges on the 28th.

 Army Group G submitted an urgent request to Luftflotte 3 for support from “KG Bongart” for movement by LVIII.
 Reserve Panzer Korps, starting on the 20th and lasting about six days.
 Concurrently it was intended to engage partisans in the “main guerilla area" and so it was proposed that Bongart’s combat-worthy elements should transfer to Toulouse for the operation.
 Orders duly went out on the 19th from Lfl.
 3 for “Luftwaffe support of the Army in the principal bandit district during the transfer of the 11.
 Pz.Div. from the Atlantic to the Mediterranean Coast in the period 20–26 July 1944”.